microsoft/WhatTheHack/027-FHIRPoweredHealthcare/readme.md

 # FHIR Powered Healthcare
 ## Introduction
-Contoso Healthcare is implementing a new FHIR ( Fast Healthcare Interoperability Resources) powered event-driven platform to ingest and transform patient records from multiple EHR systems in FHIR and legacy formats into a FHIR standard format and persist them to a centralized FHIR Compliant store.
-To support post-processing, an event is generated whenever a FHIR CRUD (create, read, update and delete) operation occurs in FHIR server.
-A JavaSript app, FHIR Patient Dashboard and SMART on FHIR apps will enable exploration of patient records and encounters in FHIR server.
+Contoso Healthcare is implementing a FHIR ( Fast Healthcare Interoperability Resources) powered event-driven serverless platform to ingest and transform patient records from EHR systems into a FHIR standard format and persist them to a centralized FHIR Compliant store.
+To support post-processing of HL7 messages, an event is generated whenever FHIR CRUD (create, read, update and delete) operations occurs in FHIR.
+The platform will enable exploration of FHIR patient records and encounters through frontend web apps and SMART on FHIR apps.

-You will leverage **[Health Architecture samples](https://github.com/rsliang/health-architectures)** and implement its collection of reference architectures for Azure API for FHIR use cases that best fit Contoso Healthcare requirements.
-Below is the holistic conceptual end to end Microsoft Health architecture for Azure API for FHIR.
+You will implement a collection of FHIR reference architectures in **[Health Architectures](https://github.com/rsliang/health-architectures)** for FHIR use cases that best fit Contoso Healthcare requirements.
+Below is the holistic conceptual end-to-end Microsoft Health architectures for Azure API for FHIR.
 ![Health Architecture](./images/HealthArchitecture.png)

 ## Learning Objectives
-In the FHIR Powered Healthcare hack, you will implement Azure Health reference architectures to extract, transform and load patient data in standardize FHIR format to a FHIR Compliant store for patient lookup.
-You will deploy an event-driven architecture to ingest and publish FHIR CRUD events to an Event Hub.
+In the FHIR Powered Healthcare hack, you will implement Azure Health reference architectures to extract, transform and load patient data in standardize FHIR format to a FHIR Compliant store.
+You will deploy an event-driven serverless architecture to ingest HL7 messages and publish FHIR CRUD events to an Event Hub.
 Topic subscribers to these events can then trigger downstream workflows whenever a new FHIR CRUD event is published.
-You will then, write JavaScript code to connect to FHIR server and read FHIR data.
+You will then, write JavaScript code to connect and read FHIR data to explore FHIR patient data.

-To get you started, you will be guided through a sequence of challenges to implement Health Architecture for FHIR server use cases using the following Azure managed services (PaaS):
+To get you started, you will be guided through a sequence of challenges to implement Health Architectures for FHIR server use cases using the following Azure managed services (PaaS):
 1. **[Azure API for FHIR](https://docs.microsoft.com/en-us/azure/healthcare-apis/overview)** as a centralized FHIR Compliant data management solution to persist FHIR bundles.
 2. **[FHIR Bulk Load](https://github.com/microsoft/fhir-server-samples)** for bulk ingestions performed by a function app that is triggered whenever new or modified BLOB arrives in the fhirimport BLOB container.
 3. **[FHIR Converter](https://github.com/microsoft/FHIR-Converter)** to ingest and convert C-CDA or HL7 message into FHIR bundle.